francescomazzini/Jubble/README.md

 ## Implemented features:

-- Abstract classes: needed to separate the various calculation methods and the normal variables of a generator.
+- Abstract classes: needed to separate the various computation methods and the normal variables of a generator.
 - Generics (methods or classes): following the advices provided in effective Java, we generified a builder pattern.
-- Collections: principally lists and maps.
+- Collections: mainly lists and maps.
 - Custom exceptions: IllegalOperationException.
 - Exception handling:
 Like in Json file reading.
 We had to "mute" some exceptions where throwing them would have stopped the app without any meaning.
 In those situations, we motivated the decision in a comment.